OWASP/owasp-summit-2017/Logistics/Jekyll-Properties.md

 These _keyword_ and _value_ are described below.
 While keywords are always any of the listed constants below, values may either be a constant (shown in __bold__ below) or free text.
 Please note that value *cannot* contain other markdown.

-The most important use may be the individual pages for [Participants](Participants) and [Workshops](Workshops), so lets start with describing the properties used there first.
+The most important use may be the individual pages for [Participants](Participants) and [Working-Sessions](Working-Sessions), so lets start with describing the properties used there first.

 ## Participant Properties